OmedHossaini/portfolio/README.md

      3. Additional Pages: Add additional pages to your portfolio, such as a blog or resume page.
      4. Using API’s : do not pay for your data / API calls.
      5. Whatever you can think of!!!!
+     6. Use of any external styling frameworks like [Bootstrap](https://react-bootstrap.netlify.app/), [Material UI](https://mui.com/material-ui/), [Tailwind](https://tailwindcss.com/docs/guides/create-react-app) or any other framework that you really want.

+     ` DONT FORGET TO ADD THAT FRAMEWORK IN THE TECHNOLOGIES SECTION 🙂`

 ## User Story 📖

 As a potential employer or client,